zubaer-ahmed/EH-TASK-1/README.md

 ## Others

 - `rest.http`: This file mentions some of the the API endpoints.
 The format is directly compatible with VSCode's REST Client Extension
+- `login/signup` system uses `JWT`.
+Its send both as `login/signup` response and as a cookie, either may be used to retrieve JWT token.

 ## Contributing